The Neiman Family

 The Neiman family is an example of who makes America great.
-The privately owned sawmill headquartered in Hulett, WY has 480 employees, is a major supplier to Anderson Windows and several big box retailers including Home Depot.
+In the Black Hills of Wyoming, their privately-owned sawmill is headquartered in Hulett, WY.
 When the company was founded four generations ago, approximately 60 percent of the log was viable in the manufacturing process.
 Today's use of sophisticated lasers and scanners-that measure up to 1,000th of an inch-allows the mill to purpose 99.9 percent of the log for various products.

-"Our family has has some luck along the way." continued Neiman.
-"During the brutal recession earlier this decade instead of laying off staff, we built inventory.
-We didn't expect the recession to be as deep or long lasting and our warehouse was packed with $22 million of unsold product.
-Then, suddenly, when a massive earthquake hit Chile hundreds of sawmills in South America were off line.
+"Our family has had some luck along the way," continued Neiman.
+"During the brutal recession earlier this decade, instead of laying off staff, we built inventory.
+We didn't expect the recession to be as deep or long-lasting and our warehouse was packed with $22 million of unsold product.
+Then, suddenly, when a massive earthquake hit Chile hundreds of sawmills in South America were offline.
 We sold out our $22 million in inventory, without offering much of a discount within 48 hours."

 As the company continued growing, Jim was scouting the nation for mill equipment, he noticed commonalities in successful sawmill operations.
 Towns that had diversified job prospects and a laundry list of everyday services were better able to manage the spotted owl crisis.
 "Our town of Hulett only has a couple of hundred full-time residences," said Neiman.
 "I felt if we could create a reason to live here, both my company's employee recruitment and retention would be stronger."

 On a bluff overlooking Devils Tower, Jim carved out three holes from the rugged wilderness.
 "It was slow going at first.
 When we saw the potential, several of the best shapers in the golf design business were hired to create a course we would be proud of," said Neiman.